MateoClagg/NinjaHoldings-Project/schema_and_queries.md

 ### Key Design Decisions

 **Data Types:**
-- `INTEGER` for IDs: Efficient storage and indexing, matches source data
+- `INTEGER` for IDs: Efficient storage and indexing, matches the source data
-- `DECIMAL(12, 2)`: Provides precise fixed-point storage for financial data up to 10 digits before the decimal and 2 after, avoiding floating-point rounding issues
+- `DECIMAL(12, 2)`: Precise fixed-point storage for currency (avoids floating-point rounding issues)
-- `DATE` for dates: Matches source data precision (no time component available)
+- `DATE` for dates: Matches source data precision—no time component is available
-- `CHAR(2)` for state: Fixed-length, efficient for 2-letter state codes
+- `CHAR(2)` for state: Fixed-length, efficient for 2-letter codes
 - `VARCHAR(50)` for names: Reasonable length for customer names

 **Constraints:**
 - `NOT NULL` on all columns: Ensures data completeness
-- `CHECK (amount IS NOT NULL)`: Ensures valid non-null amounts while allowing potential refunds or credits if negative amounts are later introduced
+- `CHECK (amount >= 0)`: Prevents negative transactions (refunds would be modeled separately)
-- `PRIMARY KEY`: Ensures uniqueness and creates implicit index
+- `PRIMARY KEY`: Ensures uniqueness and creates an implicit index
 - `FOREIGN KEY` with:
-  - `ON DELETE RESTRICT`: Prevents deleting customers with existing transactions (data integrity)
+  - `ON DELETE RESTRICT`: Prevents deleting customers who have existing transactions (preserves data integrity)
-  - `ON UPDATE CASCADE`: If customer_id changes, update related transactions automatically
+  - `ON UPDATE CASCADE`: If customer_id changes, related transactions update automatically

 ---